How Hard Can It Be?

 VERY pleased I was not standing next to a Kia or a Holden Captiva.

-As for the clutch, anything that can take six months of the good wife Wendy’s clutch abuse and still be on the road is ok for me.
-And I am brave enough to say this in front of herThen duck.
+As for the clutch, anything that can take six months of the good wife Wendy’s clutch abuse and still be on the road is OK for me.
+And I am brave enough to say this in front of herthen duck.

 I wrote: